-Help your kids collect and process their observations.
+Once your trip is underway, help your kids collect and process their observations.
 Buy a journal at your first stop, and it becomes a fun souvenir in itself.
 Kids like cool books — pay for a nice one.
 The journal is important, and it should feel that way.
-Encourage the kids to record more than just a trip log: Collect feelings, smells, tastes, reactions to cultural differences, and so on.
-Grade-school kids enjoy pasting in ticket stubs or drawing pictures of things they've seen.
+Encourage kids to record more than just a trip log: Collect feelings, smells, tastes, reactions to cultural differences, and so on.
+Allow time to sit still and sketch a favorite view.
+Grade-school kids enjoy pasting in ticket stubs (bring a glue stick) or drawing pictures of things they've seen.

 It can be hard for kids to hang around grown-ups all day, so help your kids connect with other children.
 In hot climates, kids gravitate toward the squares (in cities and villages alike) when the temperature begins to cool in the late afternoon, often staying until late in the evening.
 Take your children to the European nightspots to observe — if not actually make — the scene (such as the rollerbladers at the Trocadéro in Paris or the crowd at Rome's Trevi Fountain).